Post Basic Bachelor in Nursing (PBBN): Career Path

 Job Outlook

-The job outlook for graduates of a Post Basic Bachelor in Nursing (PBBN) program is generally positive, as the healthcare industry is expected to continue growing in the coming years.
+The job outlook for graduates of a Post-Basic Bachelor's in Nursing (PBBN) program is generally positive, as the healthcare industry is expected to continue growing in the coming years.

-In addition, with the trend of healthcare moving towards more community-based care, there is an increased need for nurses in community health settings, such as schools, businesses, and homes, which can create opportunities for PBBN graduates.
+In addition, with healthcare moving towards more community-based care, there is an increased need for nurses in community health settings, such as schools, businesses, and homes, which can create opportunities for PBBN graduates.

 Duties, Tasks, Roles, and Responsibilities

-• Advanced nursing practice: Graduates will be able to provide advanced nursing care to patients in a variety of healthcare settings, including hospitals, clinics, and community-based settings.
-They will be able to assess, diagnose, and treat patients, and may also prescribe medications, depending on country regulations.
+• Advanced nursing practice: Graduates can provide advanced nursing care to patients in various healthcare settings, including hospitals, clinics, and community-based settings.
+They will be able to assess, diagnose, and treat patients and, depending on country regulations, may also prescribe medications.

-• Specialization in a specific area of nursing: Graduates will have the opportunity to specialize in a specific area of nursing, such as critical care, pediatrics, or mental health.
-They will have the knowledge and skills needed to provide specialized care to patients in those areas.
+• Specialization in a specific area of nursing: Graduates will have the opportunity to specialize in a particular area of nursing, such as critical care, pediatrics, or mental health.
+They will have the knowledge and skills to provide specialized care to patients in those areas.

 • Education: Graduates will have the knowledge and skills to educate patients, families, and other healthcare professionals.